A child gets an eye exam after failing a vision screening.

 How do you choose the right pair of glasses for a child?

 Even for kids who can’t speak yet, your doctor is able to measure a glasses prescription.
-Your child’s doctor will measure the shape of your child’s eye using a technique called a retinoscopy, which measures the shape of their eye.
+Your child’s doctor will measure the shape of your child’s eye using a technique called retinoscopy, which measures the shape of their eye.
 This helps the doctor measure for glasses specific to the shape of your child’s eye.

 “This is one more reason it is important to see a doctor who is specialty trained in Pediatric Ophthalmology,” Dr. Klein said.